Osaka in 1 Day

 Dotonbori

 Unfortunately, we ran out of time and energy and opted instead to catch a train back to Kyoto.
-Some times jet lag and travel fatigue catch up with you and you just have to accept defeat…
+Sometimes travel fatigue catches up with you and you just have to accept defeat…

 I hope you found the above information useful.
 For guides to more destinations in the 50+ countries we have visited, check out my full list of Independent Travel Itineraries here.